Professional practice

 • Advised (as sole counsel) in connection with an application to set aside a statutory demand based on an alleged breach of a guarantee agreement.
 Issues addressed included the merits of the application, the impact of certain issues of foreign law in the bankruptcy context, and whether the statutory demand was an abuse of process in light of allegedly parallel proceedings in various foreign jurisdictions.

-• The ‘Bonga Litigation’ (including Harrison Jalla & Ors v Royal Dutch Shell Plc & Ors): Acted (led by Oba Nsugbe QC, and previously by Graham Dunning QC) in various proceedings concerning claims brought by approximately 45,000 Nigerian claimants against companies in the Royal Dutch Shell Group.
+• The ‘Bonga Litigation’ (including Harrison Jalla & Ors v Royal Dutch Shell Plc & Ors): Acted (led at various times by Graham Dunning QC, Jonathan Seitler QC and Oba Nsugbe QC) in various proceedings concerning claims brought by approximately 45,000 Nigerian claimants against companies in the Royal Dutch Shell Group.
 In the first set of proceedings (brought by two lead claimants on behalf of approximately 27,828 other individuals and 457 Nigerian communities), the defendants’ challenges to the Court’s jurisdiction to hear the claims were heard for one day in September 2019 and six days in October 2019.
 The hearing involved a number of issues relating to the ‘necessary or proper party’ jurisdictional gateway, forum conveniens and abuse of EU law, an application for a lis pendens stay under Article 34 of the Brussels Recast Regulation, and a number of questions of Nigerian law.
 These were determined in the Court’s judgments of 2 and 27 March 2020, which dismissed the defendants’ jurisdictional challenges, subject to the issue of limitation which was heard at a 4-week trial of preliminary issues that took place in February and March 2022: [2020] EWHC 459 (TCC); [2020] B.L.R.
 267; 189 Con.
 L.R.
 167; [2020] EWHC 738 (TCC).

 Energy & natural resources